zcdong/Devguide/book/starting-installing-linux.md

 sudo apt-get remove modemmanager
 ```

-Update the package list and install the following dependencies:
+Update the package list and install the following dependencies.
+Packages with specified versions should be installed with this particular package version.

 <div class="host-code"></div>